andr-ew/wrms/README.md

 ### 1.1

-- get some actual params in there
+- get < 0 params in there sheesh
     - input mixer
     - param per control for midi mapping
 - wrms mods (!!!)